Common Settings

 Confirmations

-You can prompt for confirmation from a user for performing an action:
+Commands can prompt for confirmation before performing an action:

-be added to the CLI allowing you to skip the prompt using --no-prompt.
+added to the CLI allowing the prompt to be skipped using --no-prompt.